GuilhermeFerro/laravel-datatables-easy/README.md

 	Person::where("brothers", "<>", 0);

-"_between", "_notbetween"
-	-> value/item is a 3-item array.
+**"_between", "_notbetween"** -> value/item is a 3-item array.
 First, the target field.
-2nd and 3rd, the values to be applied to BETWEEN.
+2nd and 3rd, the values to be applied to BETWEEN:

 	Syntax:
 	{"key": "_between", "item": ["birthdate", "1980-01-01", "1999-12-31"]}